jussi-kalliokoski/bzip2.js/README.md

-So, I guess this would be the readme file for my bzip2 implementation.
+This repository is a fork of https://github.com/antimatter15/bzip2.js that makes the functionality asynchronous.

 It's actually pretty simple to use, you can pass your `Uint8Array` to the `bzip2.array` method to get a bit reader function.
 This bit reader function is what all the other methods, `header`, `decompress`, and `simple` use.

 `header(bitstream)` quite obviously reads in the bzip2 file header.
 It returns a single number between 1 and 9 describing the block size, which is one of the arguments of `decompress`